aws/karpenter-provider-aws/website/content/en/preview/concepts/setup.md

 ### AllowScopedInstanceProfileCreationActions
 The AllowScopedInstanceProfileCreationActions Sid gives the Karpenter controller permission to create a new instance profile with [`iam:CreateInstanceProfile`](https://docs.aws.amazon.com/IAM/latest/APIReference/API_CreateInstanceProfile.html), provided that the request is made to a cluster with `kubernetes.io/cluster/${ClusterName` set to owned and is made in the current region.
 Also, `karpenter.sh/nodeclass` must be set to some value.
+This ensures that Karpenter can generate instance profiles on your behalf based on roles specified in your `EC2NodeClasses` that you use to configure Karpenter.
 ```
  {
               "Sid": "AllowScopedInstanceProfileCreationActions",